Shock collar: Opinions about the amount of pain caused by shock collars

-In an article for the trade magazine "Office for veterinary service and food control", Dr. Dieter Klein compared the effects of shock collars with other electrical stimulation products; "Modern devices ... are in a range in which normally no organic damage is being inflicted.
+In 2000, prior to Germany's ban on shock collars, Dr. Dieter Klein, in an article published in the German trade magazine "Office for Veterinary Service and Food Control," expressed the viewpoint that shock collars for dogs cause minimal pain.
+He further compared the impact of shock collars to other devices utilizing electrical stimulation.
+"Modern devices ... are in a range in which normally no organic damage is being inflicted.
 The electric properties and performances of the modern low current remote stimulation devices ... are comparable to the electric stimulation devices used in human medicine.
-Organic damage, as a direct impact of the applied current, can be excluded.”
+Organic damage, as a direct impact of the applied current, can be excluded."